Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Change of scaling and distribution type

+The ``semi-infinite'' diffusive scaling law (\ref{eq9}) takes place later (in the range of MCS steps $t>t_{0,p}=10^4$), i.e. the $>30$ scaled PDFs (Fig.~\ref{Pileup_PDFCDF_scaled}a) and CDFs (Fig.~\ref{Pileup_PDFCDF_scaled}c) curves collapse to the asymptotic \emph{asymmetric} size distribution.
+The same collapse of the scaled CDF curves to the \textit{asymptotic} straight line can be seen on the plot (Fig.~\ref{Pileup_CDF_Gauss_vs_Weibull}b) with the scaled ordinate axis (see the label near this axis).
+The straight dashed line on such plot corresponds to CDF of Weibull distribution, which slope ($\approx 2$ in Fig.~\ref{Pileup_CDF_Gauss_vs_Weibull}b) should correspond to the power of $n$ under exponent in (\ref{eq6}) (see the details in \cite{gordienkoIJMPB2012}, namely, Eq.(5) and Eq.(6)).
+This collapse demonstrates good correspondence to solution (\ref{eq6}), and the detailed comparison of Weibull distribution and solution (\ref{eq6}) will be given below in section \ref{section:fitting}.

-The approximate transition region between two scaling laws can be observed in Fig.~\ref{Pileup_PDFCDF_scaled} as the solitary ``water line'' curve for $t=10^4$ (denoted by down-directed triangles ($\bigtriangledown$) in Fig.~\ref{Pileup_PDFCDF_scaled}a and by left-directed triangles ($\lhd$) in Fig.~\ref{Pileup_PDFCDF_scaled}b), i.e. for the moment of the first-passage of a cluster through the point of disappearance ($n=1$).
+The approximate transition region ($10^3<t_b<10^4$) between these two scaling laws can be observed in Fig.~\ref{Pileup_PDFCDF_scaled}a,c and Fig.~\ref{Pileup_CDF_Gauss_vs_Weibull} as the 15-20 shifting to right curves (denoted by blue color in electronic version), i.e. near the moment of the first-passage of a cluster through the point of disappearance ($n=0$).
+The matter is after reaching the 0-boundary ($10^3<t_b<10^4$) the number of clusters decreases and the mean of the cluster distribution increases like $\left< n \right> \sim \sqrt{t}$.
+Thus, the PDFs and CDFs (mostly corresponding to solution (\ref{eq5}) with taking into account $n_0$) can be scaled to the better collapse near peaks (Fig.~\ref{Pileup_PDFCDF_scaled}b,d) by the other ``diffusive scaling law with moving mean'':

+It should be emphasized that this ``diffusive scaling law with moving mean'' is good for the regions near peak of distribution ($n \approx n_0$) and bad for the right tail ($n \gg n_0$) (see Fig.~\ref{Pileup_PDFCDF_scaled}b).

-\subsection{Wall --- maximum active surface}
+\paragraph{Wall --- maximum active surface}